piglet12138/collaboration-network-of-NTU-CCDS-faculty/README.md

     pip install networkx matplotlib numpy pandas
     ```
 3. Run the main project file

+    1. Option 1: From the command line
     ```bash
     python project.py
     ```
     Each question is addressed with specialized functions.
 Please follow the comments in `project.py` to run respective functions that generate metrics and visualizations for each question.

+    2. Option 2: In the Jupyter Notebook with `project.ipynb` file.
+Please open the file and execute each cell.